gnugat-legacy/SoulMeMaybe/README.md

 # Installation

-As SoulMeMaybe uses [Composer](http://getcomposer.org/) to manage its dependencies, the recommended way to install it is to use it.

-If you don't have Composer yet, download it following the instructions on http://getcomposer.org/ or just run the following command:
+To quickly and easily install **SoulMeMaybe**, download [Composer](http://getcomposer.org/) and run its `create-project` as in the following commands:

     curl -s http://getcomposer.org/installer | php

-Then, use the `create-project` command to install SoulMeMaybe:

     php composer.phar create-project gnugat/soul-me-maybe

-Composer will install SoulMeMaybe under the `soul-me-maybe` directory and will ask you your login and password socks to create the configuration into the `./config/parameters.yml` file.
+Composer will install **SoulMeMaybe** under the `soul-me-maybe` directory and will ask you your login and password socks to create the configuration into the `./config/parameters.yml` file.

 You can then run the project with the following command:

-    php ./app/SoulMeMaybe.php
+    php ./soul-me-maybe/app/SoulMeMaybe.php

 # Documentation